sslip.io

 You can retrieve metrics from a given server by querying the TXT records of metrics.status.sslip.io

-dig @ns-aws.sslip.io metrics.status.sslip.io txt +short
+dig @ns-azure.sslip.io metrics.status.sslip.io txt +short

 "Uptime: 165655"